eugen0329/vim-esearch/README.md

 4. Filetype-specific syntax highlights are missing or different than those within opened files.

 The plugin uses separate syntax definitions to make the window more lightweight.
 If it's misleading for you, please, disable them using `let g:esearch.win_contexts_syntax = 0` or open a PR to add or improve the existing syntax files.
+Highlights can also be cleared automatically if there are too many lines or if there's a long line encountered.

 5. The search window is slow.

 If it's sluggish during updates, try to increase `let g:esearch.win_update_throttle_wait = 200` value (100 is the default).
-If it's still slow after the search is finished, try to use `let g:esearch.win_contexts_syntax = 0` or consider to use neovim, as it has position-based highlights comparing to regex-based syntax matches and parse/renders results faster.
+If it's still slow after the search has finished, try to use `let g:esearch.win_contexts_syntax = 0` or consider to use neovim, as it has position-based highlights comparing to regex-based syntax matches and parses/renders results faster.
 Also, make sure that `echo esearch#has#lua` outputs 1.

 6. Pt adapter case-insensitive mode implicitly enables regex matching mode.